Codeception/AspectMock/docs/Test.md

 `AspectMock\Test` class is a builder of test doubles.
 Any object can be enhanced and turned to a test double with the call to `double` method.
+Mocking abstract classes and interfaces is not supported at this time.
 This allows to redefine any method of object with your own, and adds mock verification methods.

 **Recommended Usage**: